We're the UK's leading bowel cancer charity

 Grant award: £18,300

-Professor Joanne Edwards and her team are looking at the changes cancers go through when they spread to other organs.
-They will do this by comparing cancer cells from patients with early-stage disease with those from patients whose bowel cancer has spread.
+Professor Edwards and her team were looking at the changes cancers go through when they spread to other organs.
+They compared cancer cells from patients with early-stage disease with those from patients whose bowel cancer has spread.

 The challenge